UKCloud/documentation/articles/openstack/ostack-how-use-triliovault.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Use TrilioVault self-service backup and restoration
+toc_title: Use TrilioVault for self-service backup
 toc_fullpath: How To/ostack-how-use-triliovault.md
 toc_mdlink: ostack-how-use-triliovault.md
 ---

-# How to use TrilioVault self-service backup and restoration within OpenStack
+# How to use TrilioVault for self-service backup in OpenStack

 ## Overview